JonasSchatz/codekasten/README.md

 ## Recommended Extensions
 To harness the full power of markdown documents in VS Code, [Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) is recommended.
 For visualizing the relationships between nodes, [Markdown Links](https://marketplace.visualstudio.com/items?itemName=tchayen.markdown-links) is also recommended.
 It uses D3's Force Graph under the hood, so it is likely to not be a scaleable solution.
 Codekasten has its own graph visualization view, heavily based on Markdown Links.
 In future versions I plan to move this implementation to use [force-graph](https://github.com/vasturiano/force-graph) instead.
 However, this needs to wait until either [this issue](https://github.com/foambubble/foam/issues/378) or [this issue](https://github.com/microsoft/vscode/issues/112396) get solved.
+For easy pasting of images, use [Paste Image](https://marketplace.visualstudio.com/items?itemName=mushan.vscode-paste-image).
+Note that this is not maintained anymore, but forks do exists.

 ## Features
 Currently supported: